rust-lang/rust-wiki-backup/Note-bug-janitors.md

   - Reproduction: checking locally to see if bugs are still valid.
   - Followup: requesting clarification, testcases, etc. from reporters of unclear bugs.
   - Actual fixing: if there's any time left, pick some work off that seems fixable in short order.
+  - Documentation: perhaps leave a note on this wiki page about what you did, for the next janitor's benefit.

 ## Janitors by day: